 Families can use the s’mores and dive-in movie nights to lure their teens back for some family vacation time.

 Have a favorite place to vacation with your teen or any tips for traveling with teens?
 We’d love to hear.
 Share and comment below.
 And if you need help planning a vacation with teens, we can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Photos by Dana Rebmann